ca-mantis-shrimp/Todoist.nvim/docs/project_list_spec.md

 `# Inbox`

 More importantly, when we think about the lack of whitespace, we will see this throughout the various notation levels to distinguish between the various nesting levels for various concepts
-Meaning, instead of relying on whitespace to tell if a comment is under a project or the child project, we will use the recurring notation instead so a comment for a root project is `+` while the comment for a child project is `++` and so on.
+Meaning, instead of relying on whitespace to tell if a comment is under a project or the child project, we will use the recurring notation instead so a comment for a root project is `+` while the comment for a child project is `+`, but is under a project with `##`

+## Finishing Projects and Documents
+Root projects should be finished with a `---` set of characters. this is for the use of syntax highlighting and making sure that we are able to parse a new root project as separate from a child project

+At the end of the document, we should have `***` as the final line as this will mark the end of the document and make it clear to any parser that we have no ambiguity

 ## Hierarchy
 One of the primary features given by todoist is the ability to define a nested hierarchy of projects, giving users the ability to nest several projects under a single project